Elliptic surfaces and linear systems with fat points: Introduction

 Moreover, if Conjecture \ref{main conjecture} is true in characteristic zero, then the statement holds without any restriction on the multiplicities $m_i$. \end{thm}

 \emph{Acknowledgements.} The content of this note, as well as other related ideas, have been discussed at great length with Brian Osserman.
 I would like to gratefully acknowledge his insights and suggestions, which are an integral part of the paper.
+I would also like to thank the referee for many useful comments, which helped fix some inaccuracies and also improved the overall quality and clarity of the paper.